GursimarSaini/INSE6220Project/README.md

 ---------------------------------------------------------
 ---------------------------------------------------------
 ## Abstract:
 > Principal Component Analysis (PCA) is a fast and flexible unsupervised dimensionality reduction method that transforms a high dimensional data with correlated features to low dimenesional data with uncorrelated features.
-This report illustrates the use of PCA when applied to the office room occupancy data set attributes to classifiy if the room is occupied.
-Determination of occupancy detection in a room can lead to considerable energy savings in modern smart home/buildings. **~~Still some part remaining~~**
+This report illustrates the use of PCA when applied to the office room occupancy data set attributes and then classifying orthogonal data to check if the room is occupied.
+Determination of occupancy detection in a room can lead to considerable energy savings in modern smart home/buildings.
+Four classifiers: Decision Trees Classifier, Extra Trees Classifier, Random Forest Classifier, and Light Gadient Boosting Machines were picked with the help of PyCaret to use on data.
+The evaluation of models is done on basis of **~~Still some part remaining~~**.
+Extra Trees classifier performed the best on the data set. **~~Still some part remaining~~**

-> Keywords- Principal Component Analysis (PCA), Binary Classification,
+> Keywords- Principal Component Analysis (PCA), Binary Classification, Decision Trees Classifier, Extra Trees Classifier, Random Forest Classifier, Light Gadient Boosting Machines
 ---------------------------------------------------------
 ## Ⅰ. Introduction: